How the trap works

 When the trap is full of insects, carefully remove it from the surface, wrap it in newspaper, and throw it in your regular trash.

-The “Golden Corner” Placement
+The “Golden Corner” placement

 Insects typically fly to the center of a window but eventually crawl toward the edges and corners as they look for an exit.